 - Climbing hydrangeas (H. petiolaris): climbing hydrangeas bloom on old wood, so they flower best if you do not prune them.

 While some hydrangeas are notorious for being picky, other types are known to be a breeze (even for beginners).
 By far, the easiest hydrangeas to grow are panicle hydrangeas (Hydrangea paniculata).
 They’re hardy, reliable bloomers, and adaptable to a wide range of growing conditions.
 Enjoy months of blooms without a worry in the world!

 If you’re looking for an alternative to panicles, then smooth hydrangeas are a great second option.

-Can hydrangeas grow in pots?
+Can hydrangeas grow in pots and containers?